 If you’re on the brink of going deeper in debt and facing late payment fees, you may be considering debt relief options.
-Consolidation and bankruptcy are quite different, but both are worth considering to get on a path to a clean financial slate.
+Debt consolidation vs. bankruptcy?
+Both are worth considering to get on a path to a clean financial slate.
+Here’s what you need to know about each in order to make the best decision for your financial situation.

 What is debt consolidation?